 - Call 911.
 The 911 dispatcher will send the police and medical first responders.

 - Cooperate with the police.
-Provide the police with as much information as possible about the vehicle that hit you and fled the scene.
+According to our Des Moines motorcycle accident lawyer, you should provide the police with as much information as possible about the vehicle that hit you and fled the scene.
 This may include the make, model, and color of the vehicle, the vehicle’s direction of travel, a partial license plate number if you have one, and a description of the driver if you got a look at the driver.

 - Accept medical attention.
 Regardless of the severity of your symptoms, it’s essential to get prompt medical attention.
 Your doctor may diagnose your injuries, keep your injuries from getting worse, and help you manage your pain.
 Later, your medical records will help establish that the accident caused your injuries which will be essential for your legal recovery.